townmath/cisp400-reader/docs/_sources/build-tools/compiling.rst.txt

    Most of the resources you are using are on the remote server.
    It is also the easiest to access.
    All the software you need is already installed on the server.
-   You only need a ssh client.
+   You only need an ssh client.

    The main drawbacks are: